 Variations and Tips

-- Try cold brewing (recipe coming soon!)
+- Try cold brewing.

 - Add honey and lemon slices to make honey citrus mint tea.

-- Sweeten cold tea using a liquid sugar.
+- Sweeten cold tea using liquid sugar.

 - Sweeten with honey, stevia, sugar, or another favorite sweetener.